 -The work given to pupils, over time and across school consistently matches the aims of the curriculum, which is informed by the National Curriculum, EYFS profile and Post 16 guidance and is then individualised for each pupil.

-Lesson observations Lesson planning

-Assessment policy, including

-markina

-Ofsted Dec 2019 said

-'Teachers know the needs of each individual pupil.
-They

-know what each pupil can do.
-They aim high for each pupil. no matter how significant their needs might be.'
+Lesson observations Lesson planning Assessment policy, including markina Ofsted Dec 2019 said 'Teachers know the needs of each individual pupil.
+They know what each pupil can do.
+They aim high for each pupil. no matter how significant their needs might be.' cumulatively sufficient learning and employment.

--The curriculum is coherently planned and sequences towards cumulatively sufficient knowledge and skills for future learning and employment.
+-The curriculum is coherently planned and sequences towards knowledge and skills for future

-Lesson planning

-Further developed

-curriculum is progressive and ensures for sufficient
+Lesson observations Lesson planning Further developed curriculum is progressive and ensures for sufficient challenge sharing with governors

-challenge

-Post 16 planning and support with work experience

-Pupils IEPS and learning logs
+Post 16 planning and support with work experience Pupils IEPS and learning logs